eclipse-sumo/sumo/docs/web/docs/Simulation/Output/VehRoutes.md

 !!! note
     Additional attributes of the vehicle are also included if they were set.

+!!! note
+    Only finished trips are saved in the vehroute file as default.
+With the option **-vehroute-output.write-unfinished** unfinished trips can be saved as well.
+They can be identified in the file when (1) the option --vehroute-output.exit-times is set to true: the started and ended values are -1.; or (2) the option --vehroute-output.route-length is set to true: the routeLength value = -1; If following walks exist, their routeLengths will be still reported.

 Both the previous and the final routes are complete, that means that they contain all the edges the vehicle was meant to pass as long as the